cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 * Any player involved in a Trade Agreement may unilaterally break it during the [Scuttle Units And Break Trade Agreements](#user-content-Scuttling_StatusPhaseStep) step of the Status Phase.
 * At the end of an action during which a player performed a [Hostile Act](#user-content-HostileAct_def) against another, any Trade Agreements between these two players are broken.

-When a Trade Agreement is broken, the two players automatically collect a certain amount of the Trade Goods present on their Trade Agreement (the other Trade Goods are discarded), then they flip the cards so that the Trade Agreement sides face the table and finally give the card back to their former trade partner.
+When a Trade Agreement is broken, the two players automatically collect some of the Trade Goods present on their Trade Agreements (the rest are discarded), then they flip the cards so that the Trade Agreement sides face the table and finally give the card back to their former trade partner.

-How many Trade Goods get collected depends on how the Trade Agreement was broken:
+How many Trade Goods players collect depends on how the Trade Agreement was broken:

 * If it was broken due to a [Hostile Act](#user-content-HostileAct_def), the player that performed the Hostile Act collects none of the Trade Goods on her Trade Agreements, while her trade partner collects all the Trade Goods on her Trade Agreement.
 * If it was broken for any other reason, both players collect half (round down) of the Trade Goods on their Trade Agreement.